chuanglun/EBlink/README.md

 EBlink ARM Cortex-M debug tool with squirrel scripting device support

 Changes (22-8-2020) Release 2.8
-- Added: Introduced the environment variables EB_DEFAULT_PROBE and EB_DEFAULT_SCRIPT.
-If you set these two variables then you can use short commands to start EBlink.
-Such as
+- Added: Introduced the environment variables EB_DEFAULT_PROBE and EB_DEFAULT_SCRIPT which will be used if the options are missing from the command line.
+This will give you the possibility to use short commands to start EBlink.
+Such as:

 	 	e.g.  EBlink -F erase